kitao/pyxel/README.md

 ### Special Controls

-The following special controls can be performed while a Pyxel application is running:
+The following special controls are available while a Pyxel application is running:

 - `Esc`<br>
   Quit the application